 What is Sinusitis?

-In most cases, Sinusitis can be diagnosed by personal history and physical examination.
-However, if bacterial Sinusitis is suspected, nasal swaps and CT scans may be obtained.
+In most cases, sinusitis can be diagnosed by personal history and physical examination.
+However, if bacterial sinusitis is suspected, nasal swabs for culture and CT scans may be obtained.

-Antibiotics are standard treatments for bacterial sinusitis.
-Antibiotics are usually taken from 3 to 28 days, depending on the type of antibiotic.
-Because the sinuses are deep-seated in the bones, and blood supply is limited, longer treatments may be prescribed for people with longer lasting or severe cases.
+Antibiotics are the standard treatments for bacterial sinusitis.
+Depending on the type of antibiotic, they are usually taken for 3 to 28 days.
+Because the sinuses are deep-seated in the bones and blood supply is limited, longer treatments may be prescribed for people with severe cases.

-Some over-the-counter medications can also help provide relief.
-Some of these include nasal decongestant sprays, antihistamines and saline rinses.
+Over-the-counter medications can also help provide some relief.
+These include nasal decongestant sprays, antihistamines, and saline rinses.